CopernicaMarketingSoftware/Documentation/Publisher/en/rest-get-databases.md

-# REST API: requesting databases
+# REST API: GET databases

 A method to request a list of all available databases.
 This is an HTTP GET call to the following address: